needle-mirror/com.unity.services.push-notifications/README.md

 # Push Notifications SDK

-> Note: This product is in closed beta, for access to the service please contact us.
+> Note: This product is in open beta, for more information please contact us.

 This package adds support for push notifications to your project, allowing you to send push notification campaigns to your users.